mrkraimer/PY_NTNDA_Viewer/README.md

-# PY_NTNDA_Viewer 2020.01.08
+# PY_NTNDA_Viewer 2020.01.09

 PY_NTNDA_Viewer is Python code that is similar to the EPICS_NTNDA_Viewer that comes with areaDector.

 ## Status

 The current version works but still has problems.
+This version does appear to fix issue #2

 ### Remaining work required

 1) See the issues for some of the known problems.
-2) changing region sizes to a non square image is different than EPICS_NTNDA_Viewer.
+2) changing region sizes to a non square image does not work
 3) RGB1 works but RGB2 and RGB3 have strange behavior
 4) Only blosc compression is currently implemented.